 July.
 Warm (16.9), and very dry: only 7 mm at Heathrow, the driest since records begain in 1947.
 The first week was cool, windy, and unsettled; it then became consistently hot, sunny, and dry.
 The temperatures peaked on the 20th and 21st, with temperatures of 32C in parts of the south, and 33.3C at Jersey on the 21st.
 There were some cool nights at the end of the month, with 0.9 at Glenlivet on the 23rd, and some reports of ground frosts.

 August.
 An exceptional month: it was very warm, dry, and sunny, with record-breaking temperatures at the beginning.
-July ended with the Azores high well established, and with hot air and sunny skies temperatures soared.
-33C was recorded at Jersey and Heathrow on the 1st, 34C in places on the second, and a nation held its breath for the 3rd as the breeze died down to still air.
+July had ended with the Azores high well established, and with hot air and sunny skies, temperatures soared.
+33C was recorded at Jersey and Heathrow on the 1st, 36.6C at Worcester on the 2nd, and a nation held its breath for the 3rd as the breeze died down to still air.
 35C was widespread, with 37.1 ºC (98.8F) at Cheltenham on the 3rd, the highest temperature ever recorded under standard conditions in Britain (before 2003), beating the previous record set in 1911.
 It was 36.5C at Heathrow on the 3rd; until then this was London's highest ever maximum (unless you count Epsom as London, in which case 9 August 1911 just pipped it.)
 The Welsh record high of 35.2C was also set on the 2nd, at Hawarden Bridge, Flintshire.
 The record for Scotland was almost, but not quite broken, with Kelso seeing 32.2C.
 Cardiff (33.5C) and Birmingham (34.9C) saw their records set on the 3rd.
 Sadly I was out of the country that day, which is one of my greatest weather regrets.
 Manchester (airport) had its highest ever standard reading of 33.7C on the 2nd.
 The following night the temperature in London did not fall below 23C.
 The record for the highest minimum recorded under standard conditions was set on the night of the 3-4th at Brighton, where the minimum was 23.9C.
 There were three days where somewhere in the country exceeded 35C, the best such spell since 1976.
 It was cooler on the 5th, with NW winds.
 In many places, a drought of 38 consecutive dry days ended on the 14-15th, as a depression moved NE across Scotland, bringing wind and rain to much of the country.
 There were some notable thunderstorms in the east and in Ireland on the 24th and 25th, and then there was another hot spell at the end of the month, with 31C in the east on the 29th, before the month ended on a cool note.
 The figure of 28.3C in Cambridgeshire occasionally quoted as the record for the late August Bank Holiday is now considered to be highly suspect, being out of line with other nearby readings.
 Overall, the month's CET was only 18.0C, which just about fails to make the top ten.
 Nevertheless, with such a record, it's got to shave it as the most interesting August for weather of the century.

 September.
 Some windy spells.
 Slightly cool, but with some warmer spells.
 It was -1.4C at Hurn (Dorset) on the 28th.
 It was wetter than average in the north and west but dry everywhere else.